 In a reversal of e-commerce fundamentals, bricks and mortar shops are becoming pivotal to e-commerce strategies in Australia.
-Click-and-collect is becoming a basic expectation for local online shoppers and has turned into a sizeable and rapidly growing part of e-business.
+Click and collect is becoming a basic expectation for local online shoppers and has turned into a sizable and rapidly growing part of e-business.

 Australian traditional retailers such as Myer, David Jones, Woolworths and Coles have been investing greater funds in their omni-channel platforms in the past two years, seeking to make use of their physical stores as pick-up points for online purchase.

 Recent growth in domestic online retail, and slowing growth in international online sales, related to the weakening Australian dollar, is further stimulating local e-commerce revenue.

 Retailers such as the UK giant Abercrombie &Fitch Co. are now able to use growth hacking marketing to test their online market before committing to launching bricks and mortar stores.
 Retailers can use analytics to get an accurate understanding of who their customer base is, where they live, work and shop and secure retail spaces accordingly to their demographics.